F4 U.S. Sporting Format

 |Position||Super License Points|

 Prize money is awarded to the top-three drivers after each race.
-Seventeen races are schedule for the 2018 season.
+At least seventeen races are schedule for the 2021 season.

-In 2018, the F4 U.S. champion will earn a $100,000 scholarship to advance to F3 Americas.
-SCCA Pro Racing has also restructured the end-of-season prize payout to award the top-10 overall competitors prize money.
-The official earnings will be announced in early 2018.
+In 2021, the F4 U.S. champion will earn a scholarship to advance to FR Americas.
+SCCA Pro Racing has also restructured the end-of-season prize payout to award the top-eight overall competitors prize money.
+The official earnings will be announced in early 2021.

 Team points are based on the team's top-two cars in each individual race.